Crassula tetragona

 Crassula tetragona is a succulent plant native to Southern Africa.
 It is widely distributed from the Orange River boundary of Namaqualand to beyond the Kei River in the Eastern Cape.
 "Tetragona" comes from the phyllotaxy of the leaves.
 It is popularly named the "miniature pine tree" among ornamental plant enthusiasts, for its popular use as a "pine tree" in Bonsai.

 Description

 The plant is erect or spreads shrubless to 1 m (3 ft).
 It has woody stems with brown bark, with crossed pairs of leaves.
 Leaves are green to dark green in color.
 The plant features terminal inflorescence ending in white flowers that come up in summer.
 The chromosome number varies: 2n=16, 32, 48.
 The subspecies are separated geographically, generally with only one subspecies per geographic area.

 Taxonomy

-The species was first described by Linnaeus in 1753 in his book Species Plantarum There are six recognized subspecies, originally named by Tolken, as follows:
+The species was first described by Linnaeus in 1753 in his book Species Plantarum There are six recognized subspecies, originally named by Toelken, as follows: